logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 Check if you want to *Enable EBS encryption* (5)

-Enter the name of the *S3 bucket* (6) you created above in *S3 bucket*.
+Enter the name of the *S3 bucket* (6) you created in [step 2](#step-2-creating-storage).

 !!! note
     The S3 bucket you are using must be empty.

 Make sure that the *ECR AWS Account Id* (7) is correct.
-It is set by default to the AWS account id where you set the cross account role.
+It is set by default to the AWS account id where you set the cross-account role and need to match the permissions you set in [step 3](#step-3-creating-instance-profile).
 Press *Next*:

 <p align="center">